numfah23/CrispRNN/README.md

 ## Predicting and visualizing on-target effects
-Predictions can be made for both validation and test data sets in the corresponding sections of the CrispRNN.ipynb Jupyter notebook (see headers on where each part are).
+Predictions can be made for both validation and test data sets in the corresponding sections of the CrispRNN.ipynb Jupyter notebook (see headers indicating each part).
 Note that the first block of code specifying inputs must be run before scrolling down to prediction sections.
 Either the trained model on the sample subset data provided or the pre-trained model can be used for predictions.
 The prefix for pickle files for prediction and the model name should be specified inside the notebook.

 For both the validation and test set, code is provided to create scatter plots of the predicted effect vs the actual effect, report Spearman correlations, and output csv files for the predictions.